kunfengchen/carnd-p5/README.md

 ![output/sw4.png](output/sw4.png)

-Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, fined-tune parameters in C and distance which provided a nice result.

 ![output/dec4.png](output/dec4.png)

 ---